 Through the School of Graduate Studies Fellowship Tuition program, graduate students are eligible to take courses beyond their degree requirements with no tuition cost.
+With advisor approval, graduate humanities courses may count as program electives.
 Students may take up to (8) courses, including language courses.
-Visit: https://case.edu/gradstudies/media/caseedu/grad-studies/documents/Fellowship-Course-Application.pdf
+Visit: https://case.edu/gradstudies/current-students/fellowships-and-awards